nathamanath/blog/articles/auto-mpg-linear-regression.md

   </a>

   <figcaption>
-    All features plotted against each other.
+    All pairs of features plotted against each other.
   </figcaption>
 </figure>